-Finding friends in the offices of Russian Christian Radio (a ministry that aired Earl Poysti's Bible programs over Russian state radio), Daniel went over the strategic plans with their staff and compiled lists of possible denominations that he could cooperate with.
-It didn't seem too difficult to begin organizing the project, as he could rent a room in the Christian
+Finding friends in the offices of Russian Christian Radio (a ministry that aired Earl

-Center for his office and studio, while finding potential staff from among young people attending the Bible College.
-In addition, Moscow afforded easier access to satellite facilities, or so he thought, because of the many state telecom and radio organizations that could route audio and radio lines across the city and nationwide.
+Poysti's Bible reading programs over Russian state radio), Daniel went over the strategic plans with their staff and compiled lists of possible denominations that he could cooperate with.
+It didn't seem too difficult to begin organizing the project, as he could rent a room in the Christian Center for his office and studio, while finding potential staff from among young people attending the Bible College.
+Also, Moscow afforded easier access to satellite facilities, because of the many state telecom and radio organizations that could route audio and radio lines across the city and nationwide.

 Everything seemed promising, but he had yet to raise the full amount of funds needed to broadcast.
-One of the stipulations Ray Dahlberg had given him in Chicago was that he had to raise the money outside the Covenant budget.
+One of the stipulations Ray Dahlberg had given him in Chicago was that he had to raise the money outside of the Covenant budget.
 While he agreed to the condition, he wasn't having much luck accomplishing it.
 Without those funds, he could not hire staff, get studios built, pay for satellite time, etc. There were so many unresolved issues aside from money, and time quickly slipped by with no radio network in sight.
 It seemed it might end up again like Magadan, waiting three years to get things working.

 During this timeframe, another development took place that would usher in a new political climate and impact future progress of not only Christian radio, but freedom of the press as well.
-The new democratic Russia of President Boris Yeltsin, with its sense of possibilities along with the freedoms he stood for, ended with his early resignation, and turning over the reins of power to the former head of the state security services (FSB), Vladimir Putin.
+The new democratic Russia of President Boris Yeltsin, with its sense of possibilities along with the freedoms he stood for, ended with the early resignation of his second term of office, and turning over the reins of power to the former head of the state security services (FSB), Vladimir Putin.
 With Putin's ascension to the Kremlin throne, a completely different orientation of government control and press restrictions began that bode ill for those seeking to use the airwaves to proclaim a different kingdom and ruler.
 Daniel found himself amidst another new spiritual battleground, faced off against ruthless men who had no intention to support the kind of freedom of mind and spirit he was advocating.
-If the radio project was to succeed in Putin's Russia, God would certainly have to engineer it on his own terms.
+If the radio project was to succeed in Putin's Russia, God would certainly have to engineer it on His own terms!

-And he was merciful, as Daniel soon got the breakthrough he was hoping for.
-The Covenant denomination and HCJB committed themselves to a greater share in the overall financing, and the other partner ministries agreed to contribute toward the first year of operations.
-An elder statesman of Christian radio, Colonel Ridgely Ryan, of Through the Bible Radio, was especially encouraging to Dan as he committed \$20,000 so that young people could hear the teachings of the great Bible scholar, J. Vernon McGee.
-These signs of support gave Daniel the confidence he needed, so he went ahead and began looking for potential staff.
+And The Lord was merciful, as Daniel soon got the breakthrough he was hoping for.
+The Covenant and HCJB reassessed the project, and committed themselves to a greater share in the overall financing, while the other partner ministries agreed to contribute toward the first year of operations!
+An elder statesman of Christian radio, Colonel Ridgely Ryan, of Through the Bible Radio, was especially encouraging to Daniel as he committed \$20,000 so that Russian young people could hear the teachings of the great Bible scholar, J. Vernon McGee.
+These signs of support gave Daniel the confidence he needed, so he went ahead and began looking for a radio staff.
 Heading back up to St. Petersburg, he spent time at the Christian University and found Andre Nazarov, who had just graduated that June.
-Back in Moscow, Dan put out a search request to area pastors for candidates, but months went by before any appeared.
+Back in Moscow, Daniel put out a search request to area pastors for candidates, but months went by before any appeared.